Nuitka/Nuitka-website/pages/roadmap.rst

 [ ] Caching for bytecode demoted modules so no optimization needs to be run.

-[ ] Add version information for macOS bundles.
+[x] Add version information for macOS bundles.

 [x] Building on new macOS works for old macOS deployment.

+[x] Better scalability, should use less memory and compile time.

+[x] Better shape tracing

 #################################
  Features to be added for 0.6.19